-The Faculty of Public Health’s Transport Special Interest Group (SIG) has been established to develop and promote evidence-based policies on transport and health through:
+The Faculty of Public Health’s Transport Special Interest Group (SIG) works to promote a vision of a Transport system that functions to improve health and reduce health inequalities.

-The SIG is supported by the Transport and Health Study Group CIO (THSG), an independent registered charity of health and transport professionals and campaigners dedicated to understanding and addressing the links between transport policies and health, and promoting a healthy transport system.
-It has produced the reference e book Health on the Move 2, a clear and comprehensive account of what would constitute a healthy transport system.
+The SIG is supported by the Transport and Health Science Group CIO (THSG), an independent registered charity of health and transport professionals and campaigners dedicated to understanding and addressing the links between transport policies and health, and promoting a healthy transport system.
+It has produced the reference e-book Health on the Move 2, a clear and comprehensive account of what would constitute a healthy transport system, and is now working on Health on the Move 3.

-Members of the Transport SIG may participate in all THSG activities and vote on shaping THSG policies but must join THSG itself (membership fee £10) to obtain personal benefits such as conference discounts, discounts on the Journal of Transport & Health, and a licence to use Health on the Move 2.
+Members of the Transport SIG may participate in THSG activities but must join THSG itself (membership fee £10) to obtain personal benefits such as conference discounts, discounts on the Journal of Transport & Health, and a licence to use Health on the Move 2.